-- 18.2 ACCELERATED VACATION ACCRUAL FOR LATERAL EMPLOYEES: Each employee is singularly responsible for notifying Human Resources that they have prior years of work experience in their classification series from another agency for determining an accelerated vacation accrual.
-The accelerated vacation accrual for lateral employees shall begin the first full pay period after the employee provides notice to Human Resources that they have prior years of work experience in their classification series from another agency. - 18.3 VACATION ELIGIBILITY REQUIREMENTS: Employees shall start to accumulate vacation credit as of their date of employment.
-Employees shall not accrue vacation leave for any pay period during which they are on layoff or other leaves of absence without pay (unless otherwise agreed by the City), or engaged in conduct in violation of Section 27 No Strike. - 18.4 VACATION ACCUMULATION: No vacation shall be earned or accrued above the maximum accrual amount.
+- 17.2 VACATION ELIGIBILITY REQUIREMENTS: Employees shall start to accumulate vacation credit as of their date of employment.
+Employees shall not accrue vacation leave for any pay period during which they are on layoff or other leaves of absence without pay (unless otherwise agreed by the City), or engaged in conduct in violation of Section 27 No Strike. - 17.3 VACATION ACCUMULATION: No vacation shall be earned or accrued above the maximum accrual amount.
 Exceptions to the accrual maximum in extraordinary circumstances may be made with written approval of the City Manager.
 Any such decision shall not be subject to the grievance procedure.

-SECTION 19.
+SECTION 18.
 UNIFORM ALLOWANCE